 ALERT!
 If you use a non-network retail pharmacy, you will pay the entire cost of the prescription drug at the time of purchase and must submit a claim for reimbursement.
-However, only the allowed amount for covered drugs will apply to your prescription drug out-of-pocket limit.
+However, only the allowed amount for covered drugs will apply to your prescription drug deductible or prescription drug out-of-pocket limit.
 Prescriptions purchased from an excluded pharmacy are not covered.